German Empire: Colonialism

 Upon acquiring Southwest Africa, German settlers were encouraged to cultivate land held by the Herero and Nama.
 Herero and Nama tribal lands were used for a variety of exploitative goals (much as the British did before in Rhodesia), including farming, ranching, and mining for minerals and diamonds.
 In 1904, the Herero and the Nama revolted against the colonists in Southwest Africa, killing farm families, their laborers and servants.
-In response to the attacks, troops were dispatched to quell the uprising which then resulted in the Herero and Namaqua Genocide.
+In response to the attacks, troops were dispatched to quell the uprising which then resulted in the Herero and Nama genocide.
 In total, some 65,000 Herero (80% of the total Herero population), and 10,000 Nama (50% of the total Nama population) perished.
 The commander of the punitive expedition, General Lothar von Trotha, was eventually relieved and reprimanded for his usurpation of orders and the cruelties he inflicted.
 These occurrences were sometimes referred to as "the first genocide of the 20th century" and officially condemned by the United Nations in 1985.
 In 2004 a formal apology by a government minister of the Federal Republic of Germany followed.